 These pupils are supported within lessons and departments.
-Interventions that may be used are provided in the appendix.
+Interventions that may be used are provided by the SEND Department or the Pastoral Team.

 If it is thought that a pupil may need further support to help them progress, then a teacher should inform their Director of Learning and/or the pupil's Head of House who will implement and monitor any required intervention.
 If this does not have the desired impact, the SEND Team will then be informed.
 The SEND Team will then undertake a further assessment of the pupil's individual learning needs and consult parents.
 If it is concluded that the pupil does require additional support to help his/her progress, then they will have opportunities for specific interventions, which may result in the pupil being moved to Wave 1.